AI Competence in the Company: Why AI Literacy Is Becoming Indispensable Now

 Basic understanding of generative AI

 Employees do not need to become AI experts or developers.
-What matters much more is a basic understanding of how generative AI works and why results are not automatically correct
+What matters more is a basic understanding of how generative AI works and why results are not automatically correct

 Critical thinking